 Read on below to find out how to watch 'Jurassic World Dominion' and learn everything about its ins and outs.

 You can watch Jurassic World Dominion on NBCUniversal’s sub-based Peacock platform (only available in the U.S. for now)

-Otherwise, the good news is that 'Jurassic World Dominion' is available to watch at home via the usual streaming sites; you can buy or rent it digitally on Amazon Prime Video (opens in new tab), Google Play (opens in new tab), YouTube (opens in new tab), and Apple TV (opens in new tab).
+Otherwise, the good news is that 'Jurassic World Dominion' is available to watch at home via the usual streaming sites; you can buy or rent it digitally on Amazon Prime Video, Google Play, YouTube, and Apple TV.
 The film currently costs $30 to buy and $20 (£16) to rent.

 Jurassic World Dominion trailers

 Aside from T.V. spots and clips, Universal Pictures and Amblin Entertainment released two full trailers and an extended prologue – which isn’t in the theatrical cut of the film – to promote 'Jurassic World Dominion' ahead of its June 10, 2022 arrival.

 The gorgeous prologue, which debuted exclusively in front of Fast 9 last year, dropped online last November (2021) and offered us a gorgeous look at prehistoric life 65 million years ago before jumping to present-day chaos: